missystar/Went/Technical-Overview.md

 **Database Tables:**
 ![Database Tables](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/DOCUMENTATION/aimsicd_myCellInfo_ER_2.png)
 **DEFAULT_MCC_TABLE:** (Mobile Country Code): This table holds data to identify your service provider (carrier) and country.
-**CELL_TABLE:** Data is collected by the Phone when it is connected to a Cell. (not from the table neighboring cells) **OPENCEllID_TABLE:** Downloaded DB from OpenCellID.
+**CELL_TABLE:** Data is collected by the Phone when it is connected to a cell. (not from the table neighboring cells) **OPENCEllID_TABLE:** Downloaded DB from OpenCellID.
 **LOCATION_TABLE:** Data is collected by the Phone.
 The location (lat/lng) of the phone and the Cell-ID it is connected to + timestamp.
 **SILENT_SMS_TABLE:** Protocol of incoming messages